IgorPFernandes/IgorPFernandes/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Sistemas Embarcados
+- 🌱 I’m currently learning about Embedded Sistems and IA
-- 💬 Ask me about Microcontroladores
+- 💬 Ask me about Microcontrollers
-- 😄 Pronouns: Ele
+- 😄 Pronouns: He

 ### Linguagens: